 Sanger sequencing identified an additional novel variant in family 5, NM_153447.4:c.1699A>G (Met567Val) which was present heterozygously in the proband (clinically non specific growth, developmental delay and unusual behaviour-MLID) and homozygously in her mother.
 Copy number variation analysis by digital PCR confirmed there to be two copies of NLRP5 exon 7 in the mother (Supplementary Table 2), eliminating a deletion as the cause of homozygosity for this variant.
 All the mothers had a normal phenotype and epigenotype but MLID cases had overlapping ID features often with abnormal neurodevelopment.
 The clinical details of each pedigree are detailed in the Materials and methods section.

+Epigenetic effects in affected offspring

 Figure 1 summarises key regions of methylation disturbance at known imprinted loci in patients exposed to maternal NLRP5 variants.
 Complete data on all detected regions of methylation disturbance from targeted testing and Illumina Infinium HumanMethylation450 BeadChip array are provided in Supplementary Tables 1 and 3 respectively.
 Only hypomethylation of imprinted loci was observed by targeted testing of MLID patients.
 However, the methylation array data available for some MLID patients identified additional regions of dysregulation, the majority hypomethylated with a small number of hypermethylated imprinted loci.
 Hypomethylation was observed at both maternally- and paternally-imprinted imprinting control regions, including for example both the H19 and KCNQ1OT1 imprinting control centres on chromosome 11p15.
 Regions of both hypo- and hypermethylation were observed within the GNAS locus, with hypomethylation of the maternally-methylated GNASAS imprinting control region (ICR), and hypermethylation of the neighbouring somatic GNASAS differentially methylated region (DMR), methylated on the paternal allele in inverse relation to that of the ICR.
 The distribution and severity of methylation disturbance varied between patients; and, as expected given the divergent clinical presentations of probands in families 1 and 2, there were also significant differences in the imprinted loci affected despite the shared genetic exposure to NLRP5 variants.

-The amino acid conservation, pathogenicity and location within the polypeptide for each variant are illustrated (Supplementary Fig 1).
+The amino acid conservation, pathogenicity and location within the polypeptide for each variant are illustrated (Supplementary Figure 1 and Supplementary Table 4).
 The amino acids affected by the variants were well conserved between primates, with progressive loss of conservation of the surrounding amino acids in more phylogenetically distant species.
 The variants Cys774Arg, Gln785X and Leu947Pro all lie within the ten leucine-rich repeats (LRR) of NLRP5; LRR domains are thought to function as the ligand sensors of NLRP proteins, such that ligand binding causes conformational change permissive for nucleotide binding and oligomerisation (reviewed in Proell et al 10).
-The variants 386dupPro, Gly555Val and Met567Val lie within the NACHT (NAIP, CIITA, HET-E and TP1) nucleotide binding domain, which is thought to mediate the nucleotide-dependent oligomerisation of NLRP proteins in response to ligand binding.
+The variants 386dupPro, Gly555Val and Met567Val lie within the NACHT nucleotide binding domain, which is thought to mediate the nucleotide-dependent oligomerisation of NLRP proteins in response to ligand binding.
 The two variants Met52Val and Glu76Gln lie within the N-terminal effector domain of the protein.
-NLRP5 variants with similar damaging potential were identified in The Database of Short Genetic Variation (dbSNP version 138) and are presented in Supplementary Figure 5.
+NLRP5 variants with similar damaging potential were identified in The Database of Short Genetic Variation (dbSNP version 138) and are presented in Supplementary Table 5.
 All of these variants were rare or undetected within dbSNP.

+Clinical and reproductive effects in NLRP5 families